Jed Bartlet: Personal life

 Bartlet's wife, Abigail Bartlet, is a thoracic surgeon and they have three daughters: Elizabeth Anne Westin, Eleanor Emily Bartlet, and Zoey Patricia Bartlet.
 There are two grandchildren from his oldest daughter, Elizabeth: Annie, who is 12 in the pilot (although she is shown as and is referenced as being much younger in later episodes), and Gus, who is about 5 in the fifth season.
 It is also revealed in the seventh season that middle daughter Ellie is pregnant with Bartlet's third grandchild.
-He is depicted as a stern but loving father, in contrast to his own father, who (as is seen in flashbacks) was cold and physically abusive.
-President Bartlet also has paternal feelings towards members of his staff, referring to Charlie Young (his personal aide) and Josh Lyman (his deputy chief of staff) as his sons, and telling C.J.
+He is depicted as a stern but very loving and indulgent father, in contrast to his own father, who (as is seen in flashbacks) was cold and physically abusive.
+President Bartlet also has paternal feelings towards members of his staff, referring to Charlie Young (his personal aide, with whom he is especially close, denoted by the gift of the Bartlet family carving knife made by Paul Revere) and Josh Lyman (his deputy chief of staff) as his sons, and telling C.J.
 Cregg (his press secretary and later chief of staff) that she is part of his family.

 Bartlet suffers from relapsing-remitting multiple sclerosis, which at one time puts the future of his presidency in doubt.
 He and his wife concealed his illness during his initial presidential run and would not disclose the information until well into his first term, leading to allegations of fraud.
 He receives a Congressional censure for covering up his MS while running for president.

 Bartlet began his political career when he was elected to the New Hampshire House of Representatives.
 He later served three terms in the United States House of Representatives, representing New Hampshire's 1st congressional district.
-Like his ancestor, he was a two-term Governor of New Hampshire and won re-election with 69% of the vote.
+Like his ancestor, Jed Bartlet served as Governor of New Hampshire, and he won re-election to his final term with 69% of the vote.

 A recurring motif throughout the series is Bartlet's inability to remember the names of junior staffers, a trait taken directly from Sheen's own memory tendencies.
 However, in the series finale episode, he meets and thanks a long series of White House staff members and addresses them all accurately by name.

-Bartlet also displays an obsession with trivia, often quizzing staffers, whether they are interested or not.
+Bartlet also displays an obsession with trivia, often quizzing family, friends, and staff, whether they are interested or not — generally not.